Table of Contents

 a.
 Shopping and price comparison websites

 Also, the product feed is updated with the most recent details about the products.
-Hence, when you receive a feed from various shopping websites, you will be able to judge “which” of the web stores have the content you are looking for.
+Hence, when you receive a feed from various shopping websites, you will be able to judge “which” of the web stores has the content you are looking for.
 As marketers, this data will help you judge the efficiency and your role in the industry.

 b.
 Marketplaces, like eBay and Amazon